JPranav795/Pranav_Pranav_Final.Integrated.Project/README.md

 - **Form Validation Logic**:
   - Initially, the form submitted without checking all fields.
 Fixed by rechecking the `script.js`.
 - **Navigation Consistency**:
-  - Ensured the navigation bar was identical across pages by copying the `header` code, avoiding manual errors.
+  - Ensured the navigation bar was identical across pages by copying the `header` HTML code, avoiding manual errors.
 - **Scope Management**:
   - Added a lot of CSS styling to make the website look attractive.
 - **Forgot to put the Grid.css**: